Tenniscall rules - read our rules | Tenniscall

 - a win gives players more points than a loss;

-- longer matches earn players more points than shorter matches (see below: Best of One vs Best of Three matches);
+- matches played on 3 sets give players more points than one-set matches (see below: Best of One vs Best of Three matches);

-- as a rule, the more you play and win, the more points you get;
+- in general, the more you play and win, the more points you get;

 - you earn a bonus when playing opponents in the top half of the ranking table (bonus applies in case of win and loss likewise);